-In the last few years, we’ve watched as the cremation has become a popular funeral option for many across North America.
+In recent decades, cremation has become the primary funeral option for people across North America.
 The increase in cremation can be attributed to several things, from concerns over land conservation and safeguarding the environment and its generally lower cost.
-With the choice of cremation comes other considerations, one specifically being: what do you do with a loved one’s ashes?
+With the choice of cremation comes other considerations, including: what do you do with a loved one’s ashes?

-Firstly, you should be thinking about whether or not your loved one had any specific wishes that they expressed before passing.
-Often, they have outlined what their choices are within their living will.
+Firstly, you should consider if your loved one had any specific wishes that they expressed before they died.
+Often, some people outline their end of life choices in a living will.
 If they have chosen cremation, they also probably have specific wishes as to where and how they would like their ashes to taken care of.

 Ultimately, no matter how you and your loved ones decide to handle the deceased’s ashes, you will need to consider several logistical and legal factors.